newslynx/newslynx-app/README.md

 Install dependencies with `npm install`.

-If you haven't run `newslynx init` by following the [full install instructions](http://newslynx.readthedocs.org/en/latest/install.html), you can still test out the app by creating `.newslynx` folder in your home folder and creating a `config.yaml` file that looks like the following (change the secret key to something else):
+If you haven't run `newslynx init` by following the [full install instructions](http://newslynx.readthedocs.org/en/latest/config.html), you can still test out the app by creating `.newslynx` folder in your home folder and creating a `config.yaml` file that looks like the following (change the secret key to something else or not if you're simply testing):

 ````yaml
 api_version: v1